Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Celiac Disease and Heartburn

 Heartburn may indicate the presence of certain diseases rather than just a LES problem.
 For example, it's one of the symptoms of celiac disease.
-In this condition, the lining of the small intestine is damaged and the villi are flattened.
+In this condition, the lining of the small intestine and the villi on its surface are damaged.
 Villi are tiny projections of the intestinal lining that increase the surface area for the absorption of food.
 Without villi, it's very hard for a person to obtain enough nutrients from their food.

 Celiac disease results from an intolerance to gluten.
 Gluten is a protein complex found in wheat, rye, barley, and related grains.
 People with celiac disease must permanently avoid gluten in order for new villi to appear.
 The disease can have serious consequences if it's not treated.